 It means all of us inherit our mitochondrial DNA (mtDNA) from our mothers.

 Mitochondrial dysfunction leads to a wide variety of diseases that have no cure.

 The vital organs like kidneys, heart, liver, brain, muscles, and central nervous system demand the highest energy.

 These organs are primarily get affected by the malfunctioning of mitochondria.

-The mitochondrial disorder can cause infant death also impacts the childhood and adulthood of surviving children.
+Mitochondrial disorder can cause infant death and also impacts the childhood and adulthood of surviving children.

 Advancement in assisted reproductive technology brings three-parent IVF technology to solve this problem.